Success! TRAVEL24 has been applied to your cart.

 Finding something that works for your skin can take a lot of trial and error.
 It's frustrating dealing with flare-ups and being kept awake at night by an itch that won't go away.
 Not to mention that the symptoms can affect how you view and perceive yourself.

-But there are alternative treatment options that may help.
+But there are alternative management options that may help.
 You may test them out one at a time, preferably at lower concentrations or dosages.
 Stacking remedies makes it hard to pinpoint which help and which don't.

 If you're looking for something quick and easy to apply and wash off, the Calming Seborrheic Serum is a fantastic choice.
 It gently soothes irritated skin, reduces itching and flaking, and clears away the Malassezia fungus while nourishing the skin.